 Everyone wants to feel good enough.
 Feeling like you are a good enough person in a good enough body enables you to feel lovable, to love others, to attract the love of others, and to feel safe and competent in the world.
-But are you really a good enough friend, date, partner, parent, or, if you're a mental health professional, a good enough couples therapist?
+But are you really a good enough friend, date, partner, or parent (or, if you're a mental health professional, a good enough couples therapist)?